Document management system helps pharmaceutical giant gain efficiency

-Infosys developed a Web based Distribution Management Solution (DMS) using Documentum that efficiently addressed all the client requirements.
-The solution was developed at Infosys and deployed at the on-site location of the client.
+Infosys developed a Web-based Distribution Management Solution (DMS) using Documentum that efficiently addressed all client requirements.
+The solution was developed at Infosys and deployed at the onsite location of the client.
 A team of four handled the assignment and completed the project well within the stipulated time period of 11-person months.
-Infosys used the Integrated System Methodology (ISM) to implement the solution.
+Infosys used the integrated system methodology (ISM) to implement the solution.
 This covers all aspects of a project including strategy, choice of technology, desired user experience, and delivery management.

 The Infosys solution delivered the following benefits, which translate into savings of cost, time, and effort across 15 departments of the enterprise:

 - The DMS implemented by Infosys enabled users to search efficiently for metadata.
-It includes data associated with either an information system or an information object for purposes of description, administration, legal requirements, technical functionality, use and usage and preservation.
-It also enabled a keyword search
+It included data associated with either an information system or an information object for purposes of description, administration, legal requirements, technical functionality, use and usage, and preservation.
+It also enabled a keyword search.

 - Our solution enabled the client to track the usage of content.
 Functionality for usage and status reports within Documentum was created to this end.